WICG/webmonetization/docs/remove-ads.md

 }
 ```

+As soon as the page loads, any visitor who does not have Web Monetization
-If the visitor has Web Monetization then we bind the `monetizationstart` event.
+(`!document.monetization`) sees ads immediately.
+If the visitor _does_ have Web
-This triggers the removal of ads once Web Monetization intializes.

-Our `hasPaid` variable will be used in our timer to see whether Web
+Monetization, the three-second timer starts.
+We check whether the
-Monetization has already initialized when the grace period is over.
+`monetizationstart` event has fired when the timer is up.
+If Web Monetization
+hasn't initialized, the visitor is shown the ads.

 ```js
 window.addEventListener('load', () => {